 What is ear fatigue?

-Generally, this is a phenomenon that occurs with prolonged exposure to sound and can cause discomfort and sensitivity in listeners.
+Ear fatigue is a phenomenon that occurs with prolonged exposure to sound and can cause discomfort and sensitivity in listeners.

 Are over-ear or in-ear headphones better?

 It’s hard to say without knowing your particular requirements, but over-ear headphones will allow a large amount of noise reduction which is why this design is so prevalent among drummers.
+Professional drummers may use a mix of these products depending on if they are practicing, recording or performing.

 What’s the difference between noise-canceling and noise isolation?